avinor/terraform-azurerm-remote-backend/README.md

 # Remote backend

 Terraform module to deploy a remote backend storage with Key Vault to manage SAS Token and key rotation.
-To access the remote state the retrieve the SAS Token from Key Vault, do not use the access keys on storage account.
+To access the remote state retrieve the SAS Token from Key Vault, do not use the access keys on storage account.
 SAS Token retrieved from Key Vault grants 1 day access, after that it will have to be refreshed.
 The access keys on storage account will automatically rotate on a 30 day schedule, this can be adjusted with the input variable `key_rotation_days`.

 Each backend creates a new storage account and Key Vault.
 The Key Vault can also be used for storing other secrets related to terraform.
+Use the `access_policies` variable to define users that should have access.
+It is recommended to read [Secure access to a key vault](https://docs.microsoft.com/en-us/azure/key-vault/key-vault-secure-your-key-vault) documentation for which policies to apply.

 **Terraform has to run with Owner priviledge in Azure.**